 Marketing and Business Development.
 We offer marketing and business development coaching to our partner firms on topics including referral programs, revenue enhancement measures, communications, website and social media, brand strategy and public relations support.
 Our marketing team works closely with each of our partner firms to understand their unique value proposition and help them better market themselves to their clients and their centers of influence, including accounting and law firms who serve as potential referral sources.
-To further support our partner firms, in June 2018 we completed a minority investment in Financial Insight Technology, Inc. (known as SmartAsset), a New York-based fintech company that connects prospective clients with financial advisers and provides tools to help individuals make more informed financial decisions.
+To further support our partner firms, we hold a minority investment in Financial Insight Technology, Inc. (known as SmartAsset), a New York-based fintech company that connects prospective clients with financial advisers and provides tools to help individuals make more informed financial decisions.

 Talent Management.
-We support the mentoring of next-generation talent at each of our partner firms through continuous coaching programs that we organize and execute.
+We support the mentoring of next generation talent at each of our partner firms through continuous coaching programs that we organize and execute.
 These programs emphasize key learnings gained from observing top talent across our organization, allowing our firms to benefit from best practices across our talent pool.
+We also help our partner firms recruit new talent, helping them to grow and enhance their businesses through the addition of experienced advisors and other professionals.